jnsltk/kiwave-sonar-system/README.md

 - You can specify the runner on which each job needs to run on using the `tags` flag.
 - Note that the jobs need to have the `script` flag.
 A job without the `script` flag does not do anything, so it will always pass.

 This is just a glimpse into what you can do using CI/CD in GitLab.
 Our project uses CI/CD for automated testing and deployment.
 It is a simple pipileine.
 You can use this as a starting point.
-You can read and learn more about the sphisticated and advanced features of GitLab CI/CD [here](https://docs.gitlab.com/ee/ci/).
+You can read and learn more about the sophisticated and advanced features of GitLab CI/CD [here](https://docs.gitlab.com/ee/ci/).

 </details>